3: Books Terry LIKES or LOVES (That He Has Read From Cover-to-Cover)

 *The Portable Karl Marx [a collection of excerpts by Karl Marx, edited by Eugene Kamenka]

-*Capital: A Critique of Political Economy (Volumes I-III) [all three volumes unabridged – by Karl Marx] [Mr. Marx was a very eloquent writer – and Terry had to read the volumes of Capital VERY slowly, to properly process what he was reading.]
+*Capital: A Critique of Political Economy (Volumes I-III) [all three volumes unabridged – by Karl Marx, Volume I translated by Ben Fowkes, Volumes II-III translated by David Fernbach] [Mr. Marx was a very eloquent writer – and Terry had to read the volumes of Capital VERY slowly, to properly process what he was reading.]

 *A Companion to Marx’s Capital (The Complete Edition) [by David Harvey] [The volumes of Karl Marx’s Capital are a challenging read.
 So Terry would read a section of Mr. Harvey’s Companion, then read the section of Capital that the Companion explained.
 Terry HIGHLY recommends reading this Companion while reading Capital!]